-- We met 12 out of 13 new financial prudence measures.
+We met 12 out of 13 new financial prudence measures.

 Central government has introduced new financial "benchmarks" that local bodies need to report against.
-This shows Council has acted prudently during the year and within the financial parameters set in our Long Term Plan. - We spent \$128.0 million during the year on asset renewals and new assets from a budgeted capital expenditure programme of \$172.5 million.
+This shows Council has acted prudently during the year and within the financial parameters set in our Long-term Plan.

+We spent \$128.0 million during the year on asset renewals and new assets from a budgeted capital expenditure programme of \$172.5 million.

-This expenditure included roads, swimming pools, social housing, water, wastewater and stormwater networks, parks and open spaces.
+This expenditure included roads, swimming pools, water, waste water and storm water networks, parks and open spaces.
 We spent less than budgeted due to delays in completing swimming pool and social housing improvements and the deferral of earthquake strengthening the town hall.
 Council is working to improve the alignment of actual to budgeted capital spend.

-- We maintained the Council's AA credit rating.
-This reflects the Council's strong financial state. - Council's debt levels remain low net debt is \$346 million.
-Offsetting this we have \$381 million of non-cash investments.
+We maintained the Council's AA credit rating.
+The Council of the Cou

+This reflects the Council's strong financial state.

+Council's debt levels remain low - net debt is \$346 million.
+We also have \$404 million in investments.